 Extractor fans need to be sized and located properly for the size and type of room - ask your supplier for advice on this.

-After a shower, let the fan run for a few more minutes.
+After a shower, let the fan run for a few more minutes with the bathroom door shut.
 Clean your extractor fans regularly to maintain their performance.

 Home ventilation systemsHome ventilation systems use fans to move air into your house and can provide continuous ventilation regardless of the weather and without the need to open doors and windows.
 They will not solve the underlying causes of cold and dampness problems, but can help address the symptoms.
 If dampness is your main concern then address the source of the moisture problem first, before looking at ventilation systems.
 If you want to make your home warmer, sort out your insulation and install an efficient heating system.